alainncls/vote-system/README.md

 * Reload after a vote is cast
 * Display notifications on key events
-* Owner of an election can delete the election from the elections list
 * Owner of an election can set an ending date for the poll
 * Split views in different files?